masterratan/MultiCalc-Pro/README.md

 Run the executable in the terminal.
 Follow the on-screen instructions to select and perform your desired operation.

-## 🛠️ Technologies Used
+## 🛠️ Technologies & Development Environment
 Language: C++
 Platform: Console-based CLI application

-## 🛠️ Development Environment
-Platform: Visual Studio Code (VS Code)
-Language: C++
-Compiler: Any C++ compiler (e.g., g++, MinGW, or MSVC)
+Compiler: Any C++ compiler (e.g., g++, MinGW, or MSVC) Code Editor: Visual Studio Code
+OS Support: Cross-platform (Windows, Linux, macOS)

 ## 📄 License
-This project is open-source and available under the MIT License (you can change this if you choose a different license).
+This project is open-source and available under the MIT License.

 ## 💡 Contribution
 Contributions are welcome!
 Feel free to fork the repo, submit issues, or open pull requests to enhance the calculator with more features or improvements.